archiejs/archiejs-docs/modules.md

 #### Dependency Injection using the cosumes tag

 Modules consume services provided by other modules.
-(Note: sometimes we may confuse module name and the services it provides)
+(Note: sometimes we may confuse module name and the services it provides, these are different.
+It is the individual services that get injected, not modules as a whole).

-Lets create a key with the timeNow and
+In above 'time' example, lets suppose that, the output depends on 'locationService'.

 modules/theModuleName/package.json
 ```
 {
   ...
   plugin: {
-    consumes: []
+    consumes: [ 'locationService' ],
+    provides: {
+      'earthTime': 'earth.js',
+      'spaceTime': 'space.js'
     }
   }
+}
 ```

+The service 'locationService' above, must have been present in `provides` tag of some module.

 ### Using es5 and es6 objects as services